stack-of-tasks/pinocchio/doc/b-examples/d-inverse-kinematics.md

 Otherwise, we search for another configuration trying to reduce the error.

-We start by computing the Jacobian.
+We start by computing the Jacobian in the joint frame:
+\skipline J

+To get the proper Jacobian of our task, we should include a call to the \ref Jlog6 function (see *e.g.* [this note](https://scaron.info/robotics/jacobian-of-a-kinematic-task-and-derivatives-on-manifolds.html) for derivation details):
 \skipline J

 Next, we can compute the evolution of the configuration by solving the inverse kinematics.